 If you ask an orthopedic practitioner which injury they treat the most often, chances are they’re going to answer: “Shoulder injuries.”
 Among these injuries, rotator cuff damage is among the most frequent, and a rotator cuff tear can even make sleep difficult.
-At Eastern Orthopedics and Sports Medicine at Bloomfield and South Windsor, Connecticut, Dr. Kenneth Alleyne specializes in diagnosing and treating such injuries with the latest in minimally invasive, state-of-the-art options.
+At Eastern Orthopedics and Sports Medicine at Bloomfield and South Windsor, Connecticut and Midtown East of New York, New York, Dr. Kenneth Alleyne specializes in diagnosing and treating such injuries with the latest in minimally invasive, state-of-the-art options.
 If you’re suffering from what you believe is a rotator cuff tear or similar shoulder injury, call Dr. Alleyne to schedule your consultation, or book online.

 Your shoulder is made of many interlocking parts, and among them is the rotator cuff.
 The rotator cuff is actually a series of muscles and tendons that surround your shoulder joint, helping keep your upper arm bone attached to your shoulder socket.